Susana has a background in Psychology and Counseling and a special interest in relationship dynamics.

 - What actions can you take today to improve an area you both agree on?
 E.g. set a date to go out together.

-Going through the whole process of assessing your relationship can take days, weeks or months - there's no hurry and no expectation that it will be completed quickly, though you may not want to let it drag out so long that you loose focus and motivation!
+Going through the whole process of assessing your relationship can take days, weeks or months - there's no hurry and no expectation that it will be completed quickly, though you may not want to let it drag out so long that you lose focus and motivation!
 If after completing the assessment, there still are areas that you cannot resolve between yourselves and that one or both of you feels is extremely important, then it may be time to pick up the phone a look for a reputable couple therapist.